-This article is all about tips to make your computer quieter.
+This article will provide you with the necessary tips to make your computer quieter.
 Sometimes, depending on how severe the noise is, it makes it difficult to concentrate being seated near a noisy computer.

 In more serious cases, it can also cause you to turn the speakers louder to drown out the competing noise from your computer.

-I’ve seen something as simple as one noisy fan causing a noise that sounds like a dentist’s drill.
+I’ve seen something as simple as one noisy fan causing a noise that sounds like a power tool.

-Here are some tips to make your computer more silent
+Here are the tips in order to make your computer quieter

-These are the most common problems that I’ve come across in my computer career.
+These are the most common problems that I’ve come across in my time.

-Simply check these things and I’m certain you make your computer quieter.
+Simply check these things and I’m certain you will make your computer quieter.

 1. Unplug one fan at a time and compare the noise levels